How to Dominate SEO as a Small / Medium-Sized Business

 Don't always use your articles to directly sell your products and services.

 I mentioned this above, I know.
-At this point, if you're happy with the information, please click on one of our other news articles or consider joining our newsletter or leave a comment below.
+At this point, if you're happy with the information, please click on one of our other news articles or leave a comment below.

 How many hours have you spent reading up on SEO and website promotion, only to become more confused?
 Did all the advice on the internet really help your standing?
 Did you get a lot more traffic?
 Can you even say the time and money spent on SEO was worth it?
 Did you give up on it all together?